-Premarket: 6 things to know before the bell
+Earnings deluge; Apple of my eye; Twitter in focus

 Investors will be looking to see if Apple reports decent iPhone 7 sales, which would support the recent rebound in its stock price.

-3. Twitter to cut jobs?: Shares in Twitter (TWTR, Tech30) could receive extra attention Tuesday after Bloomberg reported the company is considering cutting about 300 jobs.
+3. Twitter to cut jobs?: Shares in Twitter (TWTR) could receive extra attention Tuesday after Bloomberg reported the company is considering cutting about 300 jobs.

 Twitter declined to comment on the report in an email to CNNMoney.